Skip to main content

 Deploy the Claude models

-In the Azure AI Foundry portal for your resource, deploy the Claude models you intend to serve.
+In the Microsoft Foundry portal for your resource, deploy the Claude models you intend to serve.
 Record each deployment name; you will list these in inferenceModels.

 3